 })

-assert_select allows nesting.
+assert_select in Rails allows nesting.
 Maybe something like this?

 test('shows the first blog post with nesting', async () => {